Magnetic Flux Response of Non-Hermitian Topological Phases: Experimental realization of NH flux response

 We now outline the NH platforms in which flux defects can be studied experimentally.
 Superconductors are natural starting points for studying flux defects, as magnetic fields penetrate samples as flux vortices.
 Consequently, superconducting NH systems in 2D or those in direct proximity to a superconductor may experience a \emph{flux skin effect} in presence of vortices.
-The size of vortices should be matched with the lattice scale by the use of moire substrates/potentials, allowing for precisely localized defects.
+The size of vortices should be matched with the lattice scale by the use of moire substrates/potentials, allowing for precisely localized defects and quantized responses.
+However, in general we expect flux localized states to not disappear immediately with increasing vortex size, but rather to spread out over the vortex region.
 In 3D, the prototypical NH point-gapped phase is the exceptional topological insulator (ETI)~\cite{eti}.
 The ETI emerges naturally from a Hermitian 3D topological insulator or Weyl semimetal, if quasi-particles acquire a finite lifetime.
 This could for instance be caused by electron or electron-phonon interactions~\cite{eti}.
 As the ETI does not require any symmetry to be stabilized, it is naturally situated in NH class A. With additional pseudo-inversion symmetry, it can thus give rise to a \emph{higher-order flux skin effect} upon flux insertion.
 Additionally, the ETI phase was shown to arise in NH class AII$^\dagger$~\cite{eti}, thereby allowing for the flux realization of the NH \emph{flux spectral jump}.
 Consequently, the ETI serves as the ideal platform to investigate 3D flux defects.
 Due to their versatility, meta-materials provide convenient classical analogs to quantum mechanical topological states.
 A flux defect can for instance be realized in electrical meta-materials~\cite{Lee2018,Helbig2020} by introducing operational amplifiers.
-These equip arbitrary hoppings $t$ with a tuneable phase $t \rightarrow t e^{i\phi}$, thereby allowing to implement $\phi$ flux tubes.
+These equip arbitrary hoppings $t$ with a tuneable phase $t \rightarrow t e^{i\phi}$, thereby allowing to implement $\phi$ flux tubes~\cite{Chen2022}.
+Alternatively, one might realize effective magnetic fluxes in photonic~\cite{Fang_2012}, mechanical~\cite{Jackson_2018}, and ultra-cold atom systems~\cite{Juzeli_2006,Lin_2009}.
 Additionally, one can envision a realization in NH superconductors~\cite{Ananya2018,Wang2022,Jing_2022}.
 Such systems, for instance in NH class C$^{S_{+}}$ and DIII$^{S_{+-}}$, can give rise to both \emph{higher-order flux skin effect} and \emph{flux spectral jump} upon flux insertion, respectively.
 Similarly, the NH \emph{flux Majorana mode} appears in a NH superconductor in class D.

 \tocless